 Not having a crisis communications plan in place could mean the end of your business.
 Every company faces a crisis at one point or another.
 If handled correctly, you can minimize and even leverage the crisis to build deeper trust with customers and the community.

 In 1982, Johnson & Johnson faced a crisis that made headlines around the world.
 Seven people in Chicago died after taking Tylenol capsules that had been laced with cyanide.
 Someone had tampered with the bottles with the intent to murder.
-The company issued a nationwide recall of its Tylenol products – an estimated 31 million bottles, with a retail loss of more than $100 million.
+The company issued a nationwide recall of its Tylenol products – an estimated 31 million bottles with a retail loss of more than $100 million.
 In addition, J&J issued several nationwide urgent public announcements warning people not to use the product.

 Does your company know the 10 most important steps to prepare for a crisis?
 Do you have a plan in place and employees trained in proper protocols to handle the unexpected?
 How your company handles a crisis can mean the difference between success and ultimate failure.

-At Axia, we have years of professional experience in crisis communications management.
-For example, tune in to our #CrisisPR webinar for an in-depth discussion on how to stay on top of any situation.
+Tune in to our #CrisisPR webinar for an in-depth discussion on how to stay on top of any situation.
 As crisis management counselors, we team up with your company to prepare long before a crisis ever occurs.
 Axia will show your organization how to put communication first and mitigate negative outcomes that are detrimental to your success.
 A great way to get started on mapping out your crisis preparedness strategy is to download this e-book: Managing Public Relations in a Crisis.

 To learn more about partnering with Axia’s crisis communications team, contact us today.
 Don’t let your company fall victim to poor planning; let Axia be your crisis communications adviser.
+Check our crisis ebook, webinar, bl

 spent on crisis planning, a company saves $7 during a crisis.